The Benefits of Yoga for Dementia Patients

 Practicing Chair Yoga with other senior members

 Chair Yoga is available in many Senior Care Facilities such as the Lenity management communities.
-Many senior care facilities do have specific programs that are focused on yoga for seniors.
+Many senior care facilities do have specific programs that focus on yoga for seniors.
 Bringing your parent to one of those programs can be a great outing for them if they are living at home.
-Family yoga is also widely run throughout many city programs, you could have all of your family join.
+Family yoga is also widely run throughout many city programs, you can join with your family.
 This is a great way to be doing something productive while spending time as a family.

 Share: